 The World Wide Web no longer stops at the edge of your screen.
 When it comes to products, if it powers up, it talks to another device.
-This class present an overview of methods for connecting the physical world to web-based applications.
-We’ll consider what the emerging interaction patterns are, if any, and we’ll develop some of our own as needed.
+This class provides an overview of methods for connecting the physical world to networked applications.
+We’ll consider what the emerging interaction patterns are, and we’ll develop some of our own as needed.
 This class can be seen as a narrower and more interaction design-based complement to Understanding Networks.
-The latter class provides a broader overview of the dynamics of data networks, while this class focuses specifically on the challenges of connecting embedded devices to web-based services.
+The latter class provides a broader overview of the dynamics of communications networks, while this class focuses specifically on the challenges of connecting embedded devices to each other and to web-based services.
 Neither class is a prerequisite for the other, however.
-The 2-point version of this class will introduce network connection techniques for devices using microcontrollers like the MKR1000, MKR1010, Nano 33 IoT, or ESP8266 and processors running an embedded operating system like the Raspberry Pi or BeagleBone.
+This class will introduce network connection techniques for devices using microcontrollers like the Nano 33 IoT or MKR series, and other processors running an embedded operating system like the Raspberry Pi.

-Learning Objectives: Students will gain an understanding of the basics of client-server web-based programming for devices with limited computing power.
-They will learn about current protocols for communication between devices and web servers, and about the rudiments of security for that communication.
+Learning Objectives: Students will gain an understanding of the basics of network programming for devices with limited computing power.
+They will learn about current protocols for communication between devices and networked servers, and about the rudiments of security for that communication.

 Please fill out this questionnaire so I have a better sense of your skills and your interests in this class.